docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 This selector will be sent repeatedly until names for all subtypes have been requested.

-The ``imSubTypeDescriptionRec`` must be allocated by the importer, and will be released by the plug-in host.
+The ``imSubTypeDescriptionRec`` must be allocated by the importer, and will be released by the plugin host.

 ----